 5. Don’t light candles near anything flammable, and ensure that someone remembers to extinguish the candles after the open house.

-We wish you all the best with selling your home!
+We wish you all the best with selling your home and hope you've gained from this article on how to make your house smell good!
 Our team hand pours our travel-inspired luxury soy wax with care in the US.
 Give us a try if you're looking to level up your next open-house.